Anderon-hk/BGL_server/README.md

 # BGL_server

-Create by Tam Chi Fung
+Created by Tam Chi Fung

 - To query the GET "/list"
     - `curl -X GET http://ip_address_of_the_server/list`